Frequently Asked Questions

 1. Who are Rutgers’ international partners?

-Rutgers has nearly 400 official agreements with international institutions.
+Rutgers has hundreds of official agreements with international institutions.
 Please visit our partnerships database to find out about partnerships in specific regions or countries.

 2. When is an memorandum of understanding (MOU)/international agreement necessary?